-TransNewYork is dedicated to helping members of the LGBTQ and Transgender Community get ahead in your personal and professional lives.
+TransNewYork is dedicated to helping members of the LGBTQ and Transgender Community get ahead in their personal and professional lives.
 For many people, interacting with people outside of the LGBTQ and Transgender community can be a daunting and stressful part of the day.
 The stress of interaction can be made more acute if you are not receiving supportive care at home or if you have had a bad experience in a previous job.

 TransNewYork is here for you.
 We will help you get your resume up-to-date and prepare you for your interview, whether the interview is in-person or over a video conference.
 We will show you how to make a great first impression and how to effectively use social media and other platforms for professional networking.

 Learn how to customize your resume to your unique skills and career goals.
 Develop keywords to match specific job openings.
 Learn how to optimize your resume to pass recruiters’ screening software.
 Research the industry you are seeking employment with.
 See how a cover letter for one target job title is essential.
-Learn how to write your cover letter to capture employer’s attention.
-Showcase your value proposition and provide compelling call to action.
+Learn how to write your cover letter to capture the employer’s attention.
+Showcase your value proposition and provide a compelling call to action.

 Provided in Word and PDF format.

 Learn about specific questions that employers may ask during the interview process.
 Interview role-play by engaging with a member of our staff as if you were on interviewing with a potential employer.
 Practice Interview Etiquette.
-Researching the company you would like to interview with.
+Research the company you would like to interview with.
 Learn active listening and learn how to prepare questions for the interview.